Catalog: Monroe-2-Orleans BOCES WEBREG

 Connect: Take time to connect with counselors around the region to share your excitement and concerns.

-Collaborate: Connect with counselors from the region as you learn how districts across New York are building and tracking their Portrait of a Graduate with Schoolinks!
+Collaborate: Connect with counselors from the region as you learn how districts are building and tracking their Counseling initiatives with Schoolinks!

-Plan:Create an action plan with Schoolinks and your team!
+Plan:Create an action plan with Schoolinks and your team as you learn key insights from your colleagues!

 Program: BOCES 4 Science